QTNM/QTNMSim/README.md

 material, for instance a Tritium gas atom.

 The ntuple 'Signal' stores all the trajectory data, produced by the primary electron or any daughter as it is transported.
-That data is ordered according to track ID and antenna ID per event, with the majority of data consisting of time points and anntenna response points in time-order.
-Added in the latest update are the starter conditions, i.e. the location and momentum direction vector of the primary particle from the begin of the event.
+That data is ordered according to track ID and antenna ID per event, with the majority of data consisting of time points in nanoseconds and anntenna response points in Volt, in time-order.
+Added in the latest update are the starter conditions, i.e. the location components in millimetre and pitch angle, i.e. emission angle with respect to the z-axis, and the initial kinetic energy of the primary particle from the beginning of the event.